Galaxiay11/EYEWEB/README.md

 - No data is stored
 - Simple, accessible interface

-**How to Use (Current Version):**
-- Clone the repository
-- Open index.html in any modern web browser
-- No server or installation is required

 Team Leader: Ana Rita da Silva Monteiro (Product Owner) - Galaxiay11